 If you’re planning a BBQ, the eternal question is what really is best the best barbeque method?
 Are you a traditionalist who loves to use charcoal.
 Or do you go for the convenience of cooking with gas?

-Your food will definitely have an authentic ‘barbecue’ flavor.
-The combination of heat, charcoal and smoke will flavor your food in a way that just can’t be imitated.
+Your food will definitely have an authentic ‘barbecue’ flavour.
+The combination of heat, charcoal and smoke will flavour your food in a way that just can’t be imitated.

 It’s also an ideal way to get all the men bonding.
 It’s not sexist to say that guys genuinely do like hanging around a fire, beer in hand.
 Girls – take advantage of the break, sit back and let the men do the work.

 Above all else – it has to be the smoke!
 If your barbie is sited near the neighbour’s boundary wall – be courteous and just let them know you’ll be lighting up soon.
 This avoids arguments and bad feeling – especially if they’ve got a line of washing out to dry.

 Charcoal can also take quite a long time to heat up.
 Put the coals on well before you want to start cooking.
 Let them ‘burn off’ down to a glow.
 This way the heat is more gently applied, (rather than a roaring flame), which means the food will be cooked through, rather than being burnt on the outside and still raw inside.